Donate!

 Falcons

 Falcons are small to medium-sized, diurnal—or day-time hunting—birds of prey in the genus Falco, and they come in a wide variety of shapes, colors, and sizes!
 North American falcons can weigh anywhere from 2.8 ounces to 4.5 lbs.
-There are about 40 species of falcon worldwide and 7 in North America and about 3 species of falcon found in Tennessee.
+There are about 40 species of falcon worldwide, there are 7 in North America and at least 3 species of falcon found in Tennessee.
 Falcons are especially skilled hunters that have hooked beaks and talons, or sharp claws, with which they catch and eat their prey.
 They aren’t picky eaters and will eat prey like mammals (including rodents), other birds, insects, amphibians, and reptiles.

 Hawks

-American Eagle Foundation takes care of a number of different species of Hawks, such as red-tailed hawks, red-shouldered hawks, and Harris’s hawks.
+American Eagle Foundation takes care of a number of different species of Hawks, such as red-tailed hawks, red-shouldered hawks, Swainson’s Hawks, and Harris’s hawks.

 Owls

-American Eagle Foundation takes care of a number of different species of owl.
+Owls rely on their exceptional vision and acute hearing to hunt at night.
+Their unique features, such as broad wings, light bodies, and soft, noiseless feathers, enable them to fly silently.
+When hunting, owls catch their prey, typically rodents or small mammals, with their strong feet.
+They either swallow small prey whole or tear apart larger prey using their sharp, hooked beaks.
+The owl’s digestive system processes the nutritious parts of the prey, while indigestible components like hair, bones, and teeth are regurgitated as pellets.
+These pellets, often discovered near nesting or roosting areas, can be analyzed to determine the owl’s diet.
 Owls can turn their heads almost all the way around (270 degrees).
 The reason they do this is because their eyes, unlike the eyes of humans, are locked in their sockets and are pointed straight ahead.
 They are capable of turning their heads so far because they have 14 vertebrae in their neck, double the amount that humans have.

 Vultures